March 2023 Open House

-In March 2023, we’re opening a new application cycle for formal partnership with MANNA FoodBank.
-The first step in this process is to attend the in-person MANNA FoodBank Open House this March.
+Thank you for your interest in partnering with MANNA FoodBank.
+The first step in this process is to attend the in-person MANNA FoodBank Open House.
 The Open House is open to anyone in the community who wants to learn more about MANNA, hunger in our community, and how to get involved.
 Before attending the Open House, we encourage you to review our Neighbor-Centric Values (pdf).
 After attending the Open House, your organization will have one week to complete the Partner Agency Fit Quiz to be invited to apply.

 Sign up for the next Open House.